+The monitor or HDD associated with the Thunderbolt port on a new MacBook Air 2012 or 2013 cannot be docked with the 2.0 LITE.
 There is a Thunderbolt Cutout for the LandingZone 2.0 LITE instead of a Mini DisplayPort.
-The monitor or HDD associated with the Thunderbolt port on a new MacBook Air 2012 or 2013 cannot be docked with the 2.0 LITE.
 If you would like to dock a monitor or HDD using a Mini DisplayPort or Thunderbolt connection, we recommend purchasing a LandingZone 2.0 PRO.
-You can use a USB 3.0 display adapter to dock a monitor with the LITE.
-These USB 3.0 display adapters are sold separately from other sellers.
+Alternatively, you can use a USB 3.0 display adapter to dock a monitor with the LITE.
+These USB 3.0 display adapters are sold separately by third parties.

 A Security Slot will prevent theft with a Kensington keyed laptop lock while left alone or during use in public places.
 When it's locked the Release Lever will not pull open.
 It uses a solid steel mechanism that secured by a laptop lock will prevent the closed sides and Release Lever from opening, even when the Release Lever is pulled by mechanical forces.

 For the most security, attach the cable to a desk bolted to the floor, or a cabinet door handle.
 We cannot make any claims about cable strength.
 Consider each lock option and choose the one you feel will work.